kidijkmans/kidijkmans/README.md

 ## Education 🎓

-* 👩🏻‍💻 MSc Computer Science
+* 👩🏻‍💻 MSc in Computer Science
-* 📈 MSc Business with Marketing Management
+* 📈 MSc in Business with Marketing Management
-* 🎨 Bachelor's Graphical and Digital Media
+* 🎨 Bachelor's in Graphical and Digital Media

 ## Skills